My Somerset Starling Guide

 Northern Ham Wall

-On a few occasions the birds have roosted on the far western (Glastonbury) end of Ham Wall.
+On a few occasions the birds have roosted on the eastern (Glastonbury) end of Ham Wall.
 Park in the Ashcott Corner car park and keep walking passed both viewing platforms.
 Look at for gaps in the trees looking north.

 Canada Farm and Westhay Heath